p2pderivatives/rust-bitcoin-coin-selection/README.md

 `target` - *The desired transaction amount.*
 `cost_of_change` - *How expensive it is to create a new output (UTXO).*
+`fee_rate` - *The current fee_rate.*
+`long_term_fee_rate` - *The long_term_fee_rate which helps determine if fee_rate is expensive or cheap.*
-`utxo_pool` - *The set of possible UTXOs to choose from.*
+`utxo_pool` - *The set of possible weighted UTXOs to choose from.*

-As discussed in the literature above, ideally we want to choose a selection from the existing UTXO set available to the wallet.
-However, if there is no combination that efficiently matches the target spend amount, then creating a change output by splitting a UTXO is the next best option.
-Therefore, the algorithm takes into account the current cost of creating a new output (cost_of_change).
+As discussed in the literature above, we want to find a "changeless" solution.
+A changeless solution is one that exceeds the `target` however is less than `target` + `cost_of_change`.
+If no changeless solution can be found, then creating a change output by splitting a UTXO is the next best outcome.
+To that end, `select_coins()` initially attempts a Branch and Bound selection algorithm to find a changeless solution.
+If no changeless solution is found, then `select_coins()` falls back to a Single Random Draw selection strategy.

 ## Benchmarks